 She looked at me, her eyebrows raised in surprise.
 “Really, no sugar in the potatoes?”

-I shook my head and then we had one of those moments that proves yes you are your mother’s daughter, no matter how much you tried to deny it as a teenager.
+I shook my head and then we had one of those moments that proves yes, you are your mother’s daughter, no matter how much you tried to deny it as a teenager.
 At the same time, perfectly in sync, we both proclaimed, “I guess they’re called sweet potatoes for a reason!”

-Sweet potatoes are simply, healthy (we’re talking 700% of you daily value for vitamin A and 60% for vitamin C!) and really quite lovely.
+Sweet potatoes are simple, healthy (we’re talking 700% of you daily value for vitamin A and 60% for vitamin C!) and really quite lovely.
 It’s truly sad that they had been vilified in my mind for so many years.
 But I’m making up for lost time.

-I share this recipe now because it’s not just a holiday recipe.
+I share this sweet potato casserole recipe now because it’s not just a holiday recipe.
 I make this at least once a month now to serve with chicken, fish, salad, pretty much anything.
 With the ginger, cinnamon and coconut milk, it’s got an Asian flair that helps it pair wonderfully with Chinese chicken wings or Korean chicken thighs.
 But it’s also subtle enough to pair with lemon chicken, or even cauliflower macaroni and cheese for a lovely vegetarian and kid friendly diner.

 This has become one of our go to healthy comfort foods and I’m so excited to share it with you.
 By the way, crystallized ginger is typically made with granulated sugar.
 It’s on my list to create a version using sucanat instead but you can omit the crystallized ginger and just use the pecans if you prefer.